 Alaska is home to a number of military bases representing the Air Force, Army and Coast Guard.
 The challenges of military life can weigh heavily on a marriage, particularly where one spouse has been deployed to a combat zone.
 Peggy has represented both service members and spouses in divorce cases.
 She has extensive experience with helping these clients understand the unique laws which apply to military divorces, as well as Alaska’s marital and domestic relations laws.

 A prenuptial agreement, or premarital agreement, is a contract entered into by a couple prior to marriage that specifies each future spouses property ownership and clarifies the property rights of each if they decide to divorce.
-A prenuptial agreement can also specify how the parties intend to manage joint bank accounts, household bills and credit card payments during the marriage.
+A prenuptial agreement can also specify how the parties intend to manage joint bank accounts, household bills, and credit card payments during the marriage.
 Finally, a prenuptial agreement can outline the parties’ intent in what property is subject to division in the event of a divorce.
-In short, a prenuptial agreement allows the parties to avoid divorce litigation by establish a framework for handling disputes in the event of a divorce.
+In short, a prenuptial agreement allows the parties to avoid divorce litigation by establishing a framework for handling disputes in the event of a divorce.